-Competency I: Industrial/organizational Core (nine credit hours)
+Competency I: Industrial Organizational Behavior Management Core (12 credit hours)

 - PSY 6440: Personnel Training and Development.
 This course emphasizes the principles of behavior analysis as they apply to learning as well as techniques and administrative procedures used in the development of human resources at all levels.